Apple have rejected an iPhone-based version of a book because it contained strong language.

-The issue that the App Store reviewers did find with the Ninjawords application is that it provided access to other more vulgar terms than those found in traditional and common dictionaries, words that many reasonable people might find upsetting or
+The issue that the App Store reviewers did find with the Ninjawords application is that it provided access to other more vulgar terms than those found in traditional and common dictionaries, words that many reasonable people might find upsetting

-implemented on the iPhone.
+controls were implemented on the iPhone.

 Schiller also notes that supposedly offensive words were removed by the developer so that the application could be sold before the introduction of a 17+ parental control feature.
-The developer could have sold the app 17+ uncut if he had waited for the
+The developer could have sold the app 17+ uncut if he had waited

-17+ parental control facility roll out.
+for the 17+ parental control facility roll out.

 Of course Apple are sill censorial ratbags if they thing that young people have to wait until they are 17 just to read about vulgar terms in a dictionary.